 Some types of noise such as noise from industry or commercial uses have to be measured to make sure they comply with the limits stated in the District Plan.

 Your complaint will be handled by a Council officer during work hours, 8am – 5pm weekdays, and a security company contracted by Council outside these stated hours.

 What about traffic and barking dogs?

-Who pays for this service?
+Who pays for the service?